Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/transform/smooth.rst

    | Panel:    :menuselection:`Tool Shelf --> Tools --> Mesh Tools --> Deform: Smooth Vertex`
    | Menu:     :menuselection:`Mesh --> Vertices --> Smooth Vertex`

-This tool smooths the selected components by averaging the angles between faces.
+This tool smooths the selected vertices by averaging the angles between the faces.
 After using the tool, options appear in the *Tool Shelf*:

 Number of times to smooth